iTwin/itwinjs-core/core/backend/src/test/assets/ECDbTests/AllOrAnyExp.ecdbtest.md

 | 0x1d         | 1009       |

-# AllOrAnyExp Using ALL with multiple items
+# Using ALL with multiple items

 - dataset: AllProperties.bim